Waitsnake/CVD_Stuff/README.md

 These error values represent color contrast information that the simulation predicts would be lost for a viewer with the selected color vision deficiency.

-In other words, DCK does not attempt to invent new colors.
+DCK does not attempt to invent new colors.

 It attempts to restore color contrast that the simulation predicts has become less distinguishable.

 ---